-Nuts (macadamias, almonds, pecans, and walnuts), as well as fatty meats, gravy, and turkey skin, can cause vomiting, diarrhea and potentially deadly pancreatitis.
+Nuts (macadamias, almonds, pecans, and walnuts), as well as fatty meats, gravy, and turkey skin, can cause vomiting, diarrhea, and potentially deadly pancreatitis.

-Also, be sure to warn friends and family of the potential danger.
+Be sure to warn friends and family of the potential danger.
 If they aren’t around dogs often, they may not realize how treacherous it can be to slip them a treat under the table.